schochastics/congress/README.md

 This repository contains material to reproduce the results from the paper

-> David Schoch and Ulrik Brandes "Legislators’ roll-call voting behavior increasinglycorresponds to intervals in the political spectrum"
+> David Schoch and Ulrik Brandes "Legislators’ roll-call voting behavior increasinglycorresponds to intervals in the political spectrum" [Link](https://www.nature.com/articles/s41598-020-74175-w)

-*(currently in Revise & Resubmit)*

 # Session Info